 Incarceration: If a mother is incarcerated, she cannot provide a home or raise her children.
 In this situation, you may want to consider seeking sole legal and physical custodial rights, and the other mother can have visitation rights after her release from incarceration.
 Do not feel obligated to take your children to see a mother who has been incarcerated if you feel it would be harmful to them emotionally.

-Is There a Preference of Full Custody for Mothers?
+Is There a Preference for Full Custody for Mothers?

 Courts don't usually award custody of children to one party over another simply because they're male or female.
 Instead, courts look at this major decision as to which arrangement would be most beneficial to the children involved.
 If it's in the best interest of a particular family to live together, then that's what happens.